getify/You-Dont-Know-JS/up & going/ch1.md

 The easiest way to do that is to open up the developer tools console in your nearest browser (Firefox, Chrome, IE, etc).

-For example, try to type this (even though its meaning is not yet understandable yet) and see how it runs:
+For example, try to type this (even though its meaning may not yet be understandable) and see how it runs:

 ```js
 var a = 21;